TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Evaluations

-\textbf{Metrics:} We evaluate \textbf{TOP-Nav} with the following metrics: \begin{itemize} \item \textit{SR} {(Success Rate)}: {The percentage of successful experiments.
-We define a success experiment as approaching the point goal into ${0.5m}$ within 20 seconds} \item \textit{TD} {(Terrain Difficulty)}: The percentage of average traversed terrain costs, {\textit{TD} provides the ground truth traversed terrain costs within each episode}. \item \textit{UT} {(Unstable Time)}: The percentage of unstable motion states ($\lvert roll \rvert>0.15 \text{ or } \lvert pitch \rvert > 0.15$) in each episode. \item \textit{VFT} {(Velocity Tracking Failure)}: The average percentage of velocity tracking failures ($\Vert v_{\textrm{lin}}-v_{\textrm{act}}\Vert>0.2$) in each episode. \item \textit{AEC} {(Average Energy Consumption)}: The average energy consumption ($\tau \dot {q}$) \cite{fu2021minimizing} in each successful episode. \end{itemize} Among them, \textit{UT}, \textit{VFT} and \textit{AEC} demonstrate walking states while completing navigation tasks in challenging terrains., \textit{TD} provides a reference terrain traversable cost, measuring the improvements in terrain-aware path planning for gait stability.
+\textbf{Metrics:} We evaluate \textbf{TOP-Nav} with the following metrics: \textbf{SR} {(Success Rate)}: The percentage of successful experiments.
+We define a success experiment as approaching the point goal into ${0.5m}$ within 20 seconds; \textbf{TD} {(Terrain Difficulty)}: The percentage of average traversed terrain costs, \textbf{TD} provides the ground truth traversed terrain costs within each episode; \textbf{UT} {(Unstable Time)}: The percentage of unstable motion states ($\lvert roll \rvert>0.15 \text{ or } \lvert pitch \rvert > 0.15$) in each episode; \textbf{VFT} {(Velocity Tracking Failure)}: The average percentage of velocity tracking failures ($\Vert v_{\textrm{lin}}-v_{\textrm{act}}\Vert>0.2$) in each episode; \textbf{AEC} {(Average Energy Consumption)}: The average energy consumption ($\tau \dot {q}$)~\citep{fu2021minimizing} in each successful episode.
 We calculate the variance across different navigation scenarios to assess the robustness of the proposed method.

 \textbf{Baselines:} Beyond ablation study, we compare \textbf{TOP-Nav} against state-of-the-art legged navigation frameworks and segmentation based terrain estimators.
-VP-Nav \cite{fu2022coupling} integrates vision and proprioception to develop a collision detector and a fall predictor within the navigation pipeline.
-GA-Nav \cite{guan2022ga} achieves terrain segmentation relying solely on vision.{Sterling \cite{karnan2023sterling} learns terrain traversability in a self-supervised manner by assigning traversability to terrains based on those that share similar proprioception representations.
+VP-Nav~\citep{fu2022coupling} integrates vision and proprioception to develop a collision detector and a fall predictor within the navigation pipeline.
+GA-Nav~\citep{guan2022ga} achieves terrain segmentation relying solely on vision. {Sterling~\citep{karnan2023sterling} learns terrain traversability in a self-supervised manner by assigning traversability to terrains with similar proprioception representations.
 However, this approach requires prior training for encountered terrains.}